Florence Pugh

 Florence Pugh (/pjuː/ PEW; born 3 January 1996) is an English actress.
 Her accolades include a British Independent Film Award, in addition to nominations for an Academy Award and three BAFTA Awards.

 After making her acting debut in the drama film The Falling (2014), Pugh gained praise for starring in the independent drama Lady Macbeth (2016) and the miniseries The Little Drummer Girl (2018).
-Her international breakthrough came in 2019 with her portrayals of professional wrestler Paige in the sports film Fighting with My Family, a despondent American woman in the horror film Midsommar, and Amy March in the period drama Little Women.
+Her international breakthrough came in 2019 with her portrayals of professional wrestler Paige in the sports film Fighting with My Family, Dani Ardor in the horror film Midsommar, and Amy March in the period drama Little Women.
 For the last of these, she was nominated for the Academy Award for Best Supporting Actress.

-Pugh has played Yelena Belova in the Marvel Cinematic Universe, starring in the films Black Widow (2021) and Thunderbolts* (2025), as well as the Disney+ miniseries Hawkeye (2021).
+Pugh has played Yelena Belova / Black Widow in the Marvel Cinematic Universe, starring in the films Black Widow (2021), Thunderbolts* (2025), and Spider-Man: Brand New Day (2026), as well as the Disney+ miniseries Hawkeye (2021).
 In her highest-grossing releases, she voiced Goldilocks in Puss in Boots: The Last Wish (2022), and portrayed Jean Tatlock in Oppenheimer (2023) and Princess Irulan in Dune: Part Two (2024); she also continued to gain praise for her performances in dramas such as We Live in Time (2024).

 Early life

 Florence Pugh was born on 3 January 1996 in Oxford to dancer Deborah and restaurateur Clinton Pugh.
 She has three siblings: actor and musician Toby Sebastian, actress Arabella Gibbins, and Rafaela "Raffie" Pugh.
 She suffered from tracheomalacia (a windpipe condition causing breathing problems) as a child, which led to frequent hospitalisations.
 The family relocated to Manilva in Spain when Pugh was three years old, hoping the warmer weather would improve her health.
 They lived there until she was six, when they moved back to Oxford.

-She was privately educated at Wychwood School and St Edward's School, Oxford, but disliked how the schools did not support her acting ambitions.
+She was educated privately at Wychwood School and St Edward's School, Oxford, but disliked how the schools did not support her acting ambitions.